PedroCavaleiro/SwiftySnowflake/README.md

 let newSnowflakeId = SwiftySnowflake.shared.generateSnowflake()
 ```

-If you fee the method is too long you can always declare a global method in your project to shorten that call, for example
+If you feel the method is too long you can always declare a global method in your project to shorten that call, for example
 ```swift
 func GenerateSnowflake() -> Int64 {
     return SwiftySnowflake.shared.generateSnowflake()